-Civil and Environmental Engineering evolved into a modern department as the teaching of railway engineering, practical surveying, and sanitary engineering gave way to research and instruction in construction engineering and management; environmental engineering; structural engineering; geotechnical and geoenvironmental engineering; geological engineering; geo-spatial information engineering; transportation engineering and city planning; water resources engineering; and water chemistry.
-The department now includes more than 30 faculty, more than 300 undergraduates, and nearly 200 graduate students, including those in the separate programs in Geological Engineering and Environmental Science and Technology.
+Civil and Environmental Engineering includes focus areas in construction engineering and management; environmental engineering; structural engineering; geotechnical and geoenvironmental engineering; geological engineering; geo-spatial information engineering; transportation engineering and city planning; water resources engineering; and environmental chemistry.
+The department has more than 30 faculty, more than 300 undergraduates, and approximately 200 graduate students, including those in the separate programs in Geological Engineering and Environmental Science and Technology.

 The Department of Civil and Environmental Engineering offers the Bachelor of Science degree in CE (BSCE).
-The Department's undergraduate program was ranked 16th in the March 26, 2012, issue of U.S. News and World Report.
-Two program options exist within CEE that allow students to receive degree recognition of in-depth studies in specialized areas of civil engineering.
+The Department's undergraduate program was ranked 11th in 2013, issue of U.S. News and World Report.
+Two program options exist within CEE that allow students to receive degree recognition of in-depth studies in specialized areas.
 Each of the options, environmental engineering and construction engineering and management have modified curricula that meet BSCE requirements and also provide a concentration in the option.
 Students who complete either option receive a BSCE degree in civil engineering with that option designated on their transcript.
 The Environmental Chemistry and Technology Program offers Master of Science and Doctor of Philosophy degrees.

-The Department also offers the Master of Science and Doctor of Philosophy graduate degrees in Civil and Environmental Engineering (CEE) through the University of Wisconsin Graduate School.
-The Department's graduate program was ranked 12th of all Civil Engineering programs and the Environmental Engineering graduate program ranked 11th in the March 26, 2012, issue of U.S. News and World Report.
+The Department also offers the Master of Science and Doctor of Philosophy graduate degrees in Civil and Environmental Engineering (CEE).
+The Department's graduate program was ranked 13th of all Civil Engineering programs and the Environmental Engineering graduate program ranked 17th in the 2013, issue of U.S. News and World Report.